cmastrokostas/Len-Word-_CSV_Filter/README.md

-## This repository hosts code for a tool that filters CSV's with plain words to a new CSV with words of a desired length.
+## This repository hosts code for a tool that filters CSV files with single words per line to a new transformed CSV.
-#### It also supports UpperCase Conversion, Accentation Removal and Duplicate Word Filtering.
+### Available options are Word Length Filtering, UpperCase Conversion, Accentation Removal and Duplicate Word Filtering.
-The tool should work for inputs of CSV files with single words per line and it should output a file with the same format and the corresponding alterations to the users option.
+The tool should work for inputs of CSV files with single words per line and it should output a file with the same format and the corresponding alterations to the users options.

 ## Installation
 * `Python 3` (min. version 3.9)